AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

 ===========================================================================================
-Site2Cloud Route-Based IPSec Example & Usecase
+Solving Overlapping Networks with Network Mapped IPSec
 ===========================================================================================

 The Scenario